hantmac/kubectl-kruise/README.md

 ```

-Then you can operate Openkruise resource by `kubectl-kruise`
+Then you can operate Openkruise resource by `kubectl-kruise`.
 By now the `rollout undo`, `rollout history` has been developed.

 ![](https://tva1.sinaimg.cn/large/008i3skNgy1gqlonz4irxj31h20ro41z.jpg)